cytoscape/cytoscape.js-popper/README.md

 ## Description

-A Cytoscape.js extension for Popper.js
+A Cytoscape.js extension for integrating Popper.js.

-Extension has been ported from the Joseph Stahl's implemention to the newer tooling layout used by the Cytoscape Consortium.
+This Extension has been ported from the Joseph Stahl's implemention to the newer tooling layout used by the Cytoscape Consortium.

 ## Dependencies